thejsway/thejsway/manuscript/chapter14.md

 ### Handling classes

 Improve the previous program to add a `has()` function that tests if an element designated by its ID has a class.
-The function shows `true`, `false` or an error message if the element can't be found.
+The function shows `true`, `false` or an error message if the element can’t be found.

 ```js
 // Show if an element has a class